vectorgrp/sil-kit/docs/usage/replay.rst

 :ref:`sec:replay-architecture`.

 .. versionadded:: 3.3.10
-   MDF4 replaying now supports non-VIB trace files, for example from other tools such as CANoe.
+   MDF4 replaying now supports non-SILKIT trace files, for example from other tools such as CANoe.

-Refer to section :ref:`sec:replay-foreign` for information on how to replay trace files that do not originate from VIB simulation runs.
+Refer to section :ref:`sec:replay-foreign` for information on how to replay trace files that do not originate from SILKIT simulation runs.

 .. _sec:replay-getting_started: